Crime Level

 What are the safest neighborhoods in Traverse City?

-Is Traverse City a good place to live?
+Is Traverse City a good place to live based on crime data?